We've reviewed every pair of the best ghd straighteners to help you settle on 'The One'

 Reasons to avoid

 "The ghd styler is the original and the best.
-In fact, it’s fair to say it’s genius," says Adam – and we have to agree with this high praise.
-Can you believe it was 21 years ago when the ghd Original Styler first landed on shelves?
-A total game-changer, the hot tool quickly became world-famous; now, two million are sold every year across the globe.
-While it remains a bestseller, the team at ghd has decided to give the Original Styler an upgrade, using the latest technological advancements.
+In fact, it’s fair to say it’s genius," says Reed – and we have to agree.
+Can you believe it's been more than two decades since the ghd Original Styler first landed on shelves?
+A true game-changer at the time, the tool quickly became world-famous and is still super popular today, with two million sold every year around the world.
+Though it remains a bestseller, ghd upgraded the Original Styler a couple of years ago to incorporate more innovative technology.

-When testing, we found there was something pleasingly familiar about this tool, while also offering a sense of "newness" with its souped-up features.
-The difference is that the plates now boast a gloss coating, and we did notice even sleeker and smoother results.
-The ceramic heat technology is as effective as it ever was, but it now ensures there’s no extreme heat, using the optimum styling temperature of 185°C. Design-wise, it retains its classic sleek look with slim plates, which made curling, waving, and straightening super easy.
+We found there was something pleasingly familiar about this tool, married with a sense of "newness" thanks to the souped-up features.
+The plates now boast a gloss coating and we did notice it yielded even sleeker and smoother results.
+The ceramic heat technology is as effective as ever, styling at the brand's optimum temperature of 185°C. Design-wise, it retains its classic sleek look with slim plates that made curling, waving, and straightening super easy.

 See our full ghd Original IV hair straightener review